hajowieland/grafana-k8s-configmap-generator/README.md

 # Generates Kubernetes configmaps from exported Grafana dashboards

-Generates Kubernetes configmap from an exported Grafana dashboard json file.
+Python script to generate a k8s configmap from an exported Grafana dashboard json file.